Image of bamboo products

 Products that are 100 percent bamboo are biodegradable — but that’s not the only reason bamboo paper products are better for the environment than those made from trees.

-Most of the toilet paper used in the U.S. isn’t sustainable or recycled — it’s made with virgin wood pulp from the Canadian boreal forest.
+Most of the toilet paper used in the U.S. isn’t sustainable or recycled.
+It’s made with virgin wood pulp from the Canadian boreal forest.
 And with the average American using over 140 rolls of TP a year, that’s a lot of trees getting flushed down the toilet.

 “P&G, Kimberly-Clark, and Georgia-Pacific all continue to make their household tissue products from 100 percent virgin forest fiber and have not incorporated any recycled or sustainable alternative fibers into these products,” says Vinyard.